PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 root:tr0ub13guM!@#123
 ```

-Luckily this ended yielding a set of root credentials which I could have, ironically, obtained without going through all the trouble of popping another shell.
+This, much to my surprise, ended up yielding a set of root credentials which I could have, ironically, obtained without going through all the trouble of popping another shell.

 ### Root shell
-With the new root credentials, I decided to `su` from my aubreanna shell and quickly found the final set of root credentials.
+With the new root credentials, I `su`'d from my aubreanna shell and quickly found the final root flag in `root.txt`.

 ```
 aubreanna@internal:~$ su -